Cottages in Lancashire

 Lancashire, North West England

-Cottage for 2 people, with hot tub and garden, with pets
+Cottage for 6 people, with garden and hot tub as well as pool

 Lancashire, North West England